louissullivan4/raytracing-api-upgrade/Readme.txt

 Building
 ========
-To build add this to the command line: javac src/raytracer/*.java src/raytracer/pigments/*.java src/raytracer/shapes/*.java
+To build add this to the command line: javac src/main/java/raytracer/*.java src/main/java/raytracer/pigments/*.java src/main/java/raytracer/shapes/*java

 Usage
 =====
-After making, you can simply run the application using java as follows: java -cp src raytracer.Main api01.bmp 400 300
+After making, you can simply run the application using java as follows: java -cp src/main/java/ raytracer.Main api01.bmp 400 300

 You can also run the executable JAR file in the target folder.